Neil, Medicine Design, US

 Dee, R&D, UK

-Meet Dee - a mechanical engineering graduate on the Future Leaders Programme who is helping to develop user-friendly devices to administer treatments safely.
+Meet Dee - a mechanical engineering graduate on the Future Leaders Programme who is helping to develop user-friendly devices.